 Carefully remove the bandpass filter.
 If you have the tools you can do it carefully with hot air.
 If you don’t have the tools you can just rip it from the board by levering and twisting it off.
 Just note that this will probably pull up some of the PCB pads too.

-Now with the filter removed, bridge together the IN and OUT filter pads by soldering on a wire.
+Now with the filter removed, bridge together the IN and OUT filter pads by soldering on a wire or 100 pF capacitor.
 These are usually the pads in the center of the filter.
 If the pads got completely removed when you ripped off the filter, then you can still bridge the gap by soldering to the connected components.

 NOTE: Not all GPS antennas are the same!
-Some may have smaller looking filters and some may require a capacitive bridge instead of a wire bridge.
+Some may have smaller looking filters (it seems that some don’t even have filters and require no modification, though those seem to be rare) and some may require a capacitive bridge instead of a wire bridge.
 See Adams video for an explanation.
 If the filter is connected directly between the two amplification transistors (no capacitor block already in place) then you should use a ~100pF capacitor instead of a wire bridge.

 Now solder back on the reflector and put the whole thing back into the plastic case and your done!
 You may also want to experiment with reducing the length of the lossy RG-174 coax used on most cheap active GPS antennas, or with instead using lower loss coax like RG6.